 By paying attention to recovery capitals, each person or community can assess their existing strengths and resources, and identify priorities for enhancing their capitals to support their recovery based on what is important to them.
 This aligns with strengths-based and community-led approaches to resilience and recovery.

-The Recovery Capitals Framework involves the separation of community factors into seven domains for the sake of categorisation which, in this project, assists in the process of mapping evidence and producing useful outputs.
-However, of course, these aspects of life do not exist in isolation from each other, and the attempt to separate them may be particularly incongruent with Indigenous worldviews.
-ReCap attempts to highlight the deep connections between the aspects of the world that are categorised separately within this framework, and recognises that many phenomena and resources can be conceptualised as constituting multiple forms of capital simultaneously.
+The Recovery Capitals Framework separates recovery into seven domains which, in this project, assists in the process of mapping evidence and producing useful outputs.
+However, of course, these aspects of life do not exist in isolation from each other, and the attempt to separate may be particularly incongruent with Indigenous worldviews.

-ReCap is funded by the Bushfire and Natural Hazards Cooperative Research Centre.
+ReCap was funded by the Bushfire and Natural Hazards Cooperative Research Centre.

-The ReCap project has drawn upon relevant data and findings from the Beyond Bushfires study and related research conducted by the University of Melbourne, Australia; on Resilient Wellington and related research conducted by Massey University, New Zealand; and other relevant disaster recovery research.
-The authors gratefully acknowledge the specific contributions of Professor Daniel Aldrich (Northeastern University, USA), Dr Melissa Parsons (University of New England, Australia), Professor Mehmet Ulubasoglu and& Farah Beaini (Deakin University, Australia) and the conceptual contributions of all academic, end-user organisations and other stakeholder partners including:
+The ReCap project has drawn upon relevant data and findings from the Beyond Bushfires study and related research conducted by the University of Melbourne, Australia; on Resilient Wellington and related research conducted by Massey University and QuakeCoRE partners, New Zealand; and other relevant disaster recovery research.
+The authors gratefully acknowledge the specific contributions of Prof Daniel Aldrich (Northeastern University, USA), Prof Louise Harms, Dr Karen Block and Robyn Molyneaux (University of Melbourne); Dr Melissa Parsons (University of New England, Australia), Prof Mehmet Ulubasoglu and Farah Beaini (Deakin University, Australia), Assoc Prof Mel Taylor (Macquarie University), Dr H. Colin Gallagher (Swinburne University); Prof Colin MacDougall (Flinders University); Prof Meaghan (Phoenix Australia), Bhiamie Williamson (Australian National University) and the conceptual contributions of all academic, end-user organisations and other stakeholder partners including: